bytefish/bytefish.de/blog/huawei_e352-s.md

 slug: huawei_e352s5
 author: Philipp Wagner

-# getting the Huawei E352s-5 to work with linux #

 This is just a quick note on how to get a Huawei E352s-5 working under Linux.

 ## switching into modem mode ##